Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 Here, the spelling of print, parentheses after print, and quotation marks around 'Hello world' are all necessary for this code to work.
 The content inside of the quotation marks does not matter.
 Python also allows you to use single or double quotes, so long as the opening and closing quotation mark match.

 In Python, key words and built-in functions are case sensitive and only have one correct spelling.
 `print` is an example of a built-in function, a tool provided in the language to perform a certain task; namely, printing text for the user of the program to read.
 Computers are incredibly literal machines, `Print` or `prnt` are meaningless at the beginning of a python program.

-The parentheses are necessary any time we want to call a function or invoke its action.
+The parentheses are necessary any time we want to call a function; that is to say, to invoke its action.

 The quotation marks around 'Hello world' tell Python that 'Hello world' is text data, rather than a label with special meaning.
 We refer to the type of data for representing text 'Strings' in programming, sometimes abbreviated as `str`.